 Math skills.
 Bookkeeping, accounting, and auditing clerks deal with numbers daily and should be comfortable with basic arithmetic.

-The median annual wage for bookkeeping, accounting, and auditing clerks was $37,250 in May 2015.
+The median annual wage for bookkeeping, accounting, and auditing clerks is $38,390.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $22,940, and the highest 10 percent earned more than $57,920.
+The lowest 10 percent earned less than $23,880, and the highest 10 percent earned more than $59,630.

-In May 2015, the median annual wages for bookkeeping, accounting, and auditing clerks in the top industries in which they worked were as follows:
+The median annual wages for bookkeeping, accounting, and auditing clerks in the top industries in which they work are as follows:

-Many bookkeeping, accounting, and auditing clerks work full time.
-About 1 in 4 worked part time in 2014.
+Most bookkeeping, accounting, and auditing clerks work full time.
+About 1 in 4 work part time.
 They may work longer hours to meet deadlines at the end of the fiscal year, during tax time, or when monthly or yearly accounting audits are performed.
-Those who work in hotels, restaurants, and stores may put in overtime during peak holiday and vacation seasons.

-Employment of bookkeeping, accounting, and auditing clerks is projected to decline 8 percent from 2014 to 2024.
+Employment of bookkeeping, accounting, and auditing clerks is projected to show little or no change over the next ten years.

 Technological change is expected to reduce demand for these workers.
-Software improvements, such as cloud computing, have automated many of the tasks performed by bookkeepers.
-As a result, bookkeepers will increasingly be hired on a contract basis through third party bookkeeping firms, rather than being held on staff.
+Software innovations, such as cloud computing, have automated many of the tasks performed by bookkeepers.
+As a result, the same amount of bookkeeping work can be done with fewer employees, which is expected to lead to job losses for bookkeepers over the next 10 years.

-Because bookkeeping, accounting, and auditing clerks make up a large occupation, there will be a large number of job openings from workers leaving the occupation.
-Thus, opportunities to enter the occupation should be plentiful.
+Because bookkeeping, accounting, and auditing clerks constitute a large occupation, there will be a large number of job openings from workers leaving the occupation.
+Thus, opportunities to enter the occupation should be plentiful, despite the slight projected decline in employment.